Diversity & Inclusion in the Mudd Library

 The Lawrence University Archives contains a wealth of information about Lawrence's diverse history which is featured in many blog posts and library displays, as well as presented on campus and in the Appleton community.
 See below for a selection of blog posts:

 In the Lawrence & Appleton Communities

 Below is a selection of the initiatives, events, and exhibits to which Mudd Library faculty and staff have contributed through research and/or organizational support.

 Fox Cities Book Festival: This yearly book festival often brings diverse authors to local venues, including Lawrence University.
-A Mudd reference librarian has been on the planning committee for multiple years.
+A Mudd Librarian has been on the planning committee since it began 10 years ago.

 A Stone of Hope: Black Experiences in the Fox Cities: This exhibit, which explores local Black history from the 1700s to the present, was on display in the library and multiple Mudd Librarians assisted in its research and planning.

-Women and Identity in Gaming Symposium: The Women and Identity in Gaming Symposium is an event of discussion, panels, and lectures that allows participants an opportunity to explore various aspects of gender and identity in gaming.
-This event was planned with the assistance of a Mudd Librarian and displays were set up in the library to raise awareness.
+Women and Identities in Gaming Symposium: The Women and Identities in Gaming Symposium is an event of discussion, panels, and lectures that allows participants an opportunity to explore various aspects of gender and identity in gaming.
+This event was planned with the assistance of a Mudd Librarian and displays have been set up in the library to raise awareness.
 Tutorials have also been offered on the topic of Women and Identities in the gaming community.